KesharaGunathilaka/SLT_AI_Chatbot/README.md

 This will:
 - Crawl pages starting from the SLT sitemap
 - Extract and clean content
-- Classify pages by category (broadband, mobile, support, etc.)
+- Classify pages by category
 - Store pages in PostgreSQL
 - Save raw markdown files to `./data/crawl/`